Introduction to quantum groups: 14c. Growth

-\item The algebra $<v_{ij}>$ is infinite dimensional, for any corepresentation $v\neq1$. \end{enumerate} In the classical case, $G\subset U_N$, we recover in this way the usual notion of connectedness.
+\end{enumerate} In the classical case, $G\subset U_N$, we recover in this way the usual notion of connectedness.
 For the group duals, $G=\widehat{\Gamma}$, this is the same as asking for $\Gamma$ to have no torsion. \end{theorem}

 \begin{proof} The above equivalence comes from the fact that a quotient $G\to F$ must correspond to an embedding $C(F)\subset C(G)$, which must be of the form:

 Regarding now the last two assertions, the situation here is as follows: